 Essential Songkran Gear

-Besides a water gun, there are a few items you should have before heading out into fray.
+Besides a water gun, there are a few items you should have before heading out into the fray.
 These include:

 Protective eye gear such as swimming goggles